Program sponsor: Northwestern

 Self-catered single or double rooms at TSH Campus Marina the city's largest international student residential facility located in the Poble Nou neighborhood, a 13 minute walk to the UPF Main Ciutadella Campus where classes will be held.

 Room amenities include a bathroom, air conditioning, closet space, television, telephone, desk, and wi-fi.

 TSH Marina has a 24-hour reception desk, a night security guard, 4 Rooftop Pools, a game room, laundry facilities, vending machines, a fitness center, study area, and shared Kitchen and lounge on each floor.

 UPF is a public, international, and research-intensive university that, in just twenty-five years, has earned a place for itself among the best universities in Europe, awarded with an International Excellence Campus (CEI) label by the Spanish Ministry of Education.
-Northwestern students take their courses on the main university campus, the Ciutadella Campus, which is within walking distance of RESA, the student dormitory, and there is a metro stop across the street from the campus, making Barcelona and the surrounding areas easily accessible.
+Northwestern students take their courses on the main university campus, the Ciutadella Campus, which is within walking distance of TSH, the student dormitory, and there is a metro stop across the street from the campus, making Barcelona and the surrounding areas easily accessible.